Septh/rollup-plugins/plugins/fast-typescript/README.md

   - _Note: The file is assumed to live in the current working directory._
 - `false` or `''` (empty string) will use an empty tsconfig, causing the selected transpiler to use its own default settings.
 - a non-empty string is assumed to be the path to the tsconfig file to use (e.g., `'./tsconfig.prod.json'`), or the name of an installed npm package exposing a tsconfig file (e.g., `'@tsconfig/node16/tsconfig.json'`).
-- an object is assumed to be a [`TsConfigJson`](https://github.com/sindresorhus/type-fest/blob/main/source/tsconfig-json.d.ts) object.
+- an object is assumed to be a [`TsConfigJson`](https://github.com/sindresorhus/type-fest/blob/3ef12b0bdc7c29321daa304abf7a70ed49b9aa7d/source/tsconfig-json.d.ts#L248) object.
 - finally, if this parameter is a function, it must return any of the above, or a promise to a any of the above.

 ## Things you should know
 - The plugin aims to emit the same code TypeScript's `tsc` would have given the passed tsconfig, no more, no less.
 Therefore, none of the supported transpilers specificities/unique features are exposed.
-In the simplest case, the transpiler is just a *"get rid of type annotations"* tool -- and a very fast one, for that matter.<br />
+In the simplest case, the transpiler is just a *"get rid of type annotations"* tool -- and a very fast one, for that matter.<br>
 To achieve its goal, the plugin does its best to call the selected transpiler's `transform` API with settings derived from the passed `tsconfig.json`.
-For example, TypeScript's `target` setting is mapped to the transpiler's corresponding setting.<br />
+For example, TypeScript's `target` setting is mapped to the transpiler's corresponding setting.<br>
-There are a few cases where this mapping is not 100% accurate.
-To continue with the `target` example, TypeScript defaults to `ES3` if the setting is not specified.
-This is fine with `swc` and `sucrase`, but not with `esbuild`, who supports ES5+ only.
-In such cases, a warning is emitted and the nearest setting is selected instead.
 - Because Rollup internally works with ESM source files, the transpiler's output is always set to `'esm'`.
-Still, CommonJS features like `require()`, `__filename` and `__dirname` are left untouched, so you will want to ensure that either `output.format` is set to `'cjs'` in `rollup.config.js`, or that appropriate shims are used.
-- Likewise, dynamics imports are always left untouched.

 ## About warnings